yehia67/documentation/wallets/0.1/trinity/how-to-guides/develop-features-on-trinity.md

 # Develop features on Trinity

-**As well as an application, Trinity is an open-source platform on which you can develop new features.**
+**As well as an application, Trinity is an open-source platform on which you can develop new features.
+In this guide, you learn how to develop your own features for Trinity.**

 To get started with Trinity development, do the following: